TapwaveZodiac/novelaiUKB/docs/Glossary.md

 Loss is a term used in Machine Learning to determine if the AI\'s output is close to what was expected.
-When training Modules, lower loss means that it deviates less from the dataset, whereas high loss usually mean that the data was improperly cleaned, or it could just mean that the data is different from what the AI has learned before.
+When training Modules, lower loss means that it deviates less from the dataset, whereas high loss means that the AI is deviating from its training material.
+For a creative Text AI, a moderate amount of loss is preferred.

 ## Loss Graph